 Although extremely rare, occasionally the body will react to certain types of suture material used during surgery.
 This results in a draining wound or tract that may appear up to several weeks after the surgery was performed.
 Often a further operation is required to remove the suture material.

-Will spaying have any adverse effects?
+Will spaying have any adverse effects on my cat?